JWWon/ready-to-build-rn-app/README.md

 Those packages are presets for this project.
 It's fine to replace some packages that you're much familiar with.

 - `react-native@0.67.2` This project is created with using [official typescript preset](https://github.com/react-native-community/react-native-template-typescript)
-- `eslint-config-airbnb^19.0.4` I prefer strict rules for prevent my mistakes and help to make codes that keeps good readability.
+- `eslint-config-airbnb@^19.0.4` I prefer strict rules for prevent my mistakes and help to make codes that keeps good readability.
+- `@react-navigation/native@^6.0.8` Basic navigation library for react native.

 ## Minimal configuration steps